jhorzek/lesstimate/docs/08-ISTA.md

 ### Version 2

 - **param** userModel: your model.
-Must inherit from lessSEM::model!
+Must inherit from less::model!
 - **param** startingValues: an arma::rowvec numeric vector with starting values
-- **param** parameterLabels: a lessSEM::stringVector with labels for parameters
+- **param** parameterLabels: a less::stringVector with labels for parameters
 - **param** penalty: vector with strings indicating the penalty for each parameter.
 Currently supported are "none", "cappedL1", "lasso", "lsp", "mcp", and "scad".
 (e.g., {"none", "scad", "scad", "lasso", "none"}).
 If only one value is provided,